tyre reviews by tyre tyre reviews by car tyre articles submit tyre revew discussion about tyres

 The Conti is the slightly better performer; just not worth the premium price, and then some more for the reinforced option.

-tyre reviewed on April 16, 2010
+Helpful 19 - tyre reviewed on April 16, 2010

-Given 67% (breakdown) while driving a Saab Automobile 9 3 SE Turbo (205-50-16-W)
+Given 67% while driving a Saab Automobile 9 3 SE Turbo (205/50 R16 W) on a combination of roads for 2,000 spirited miles

 I've replaced the front set of Vredestein Sportrac 3 with these new Ultrac Centos on my SAAB 9-3 Turbo.
 These new tyres offer exceptional refinement and low road noise something which makes them ideal for long distance highway driving.
 Keeping up with the Vredestein tradition, the Ultrac Cento offers respectable grip in the wet which translates into a reassuring and sure-footed handling in adverse weather conditions.